isomerpages/moh-hcsa/_for-healthcare-professionals/What Do We Need To Know/NEHR Access.md

 conducting approved statutory medical examinations (list will be made available by MOH in due course).</p>
 <h2>When NEHR should not be accessed</h2>
-<p>NEHR should not be accessed for insurance- or employment- related purposes
+<p>NEHR should not be accessed for insurance or employment-related purposes
 unless they are related to an approved statutory medical examination.
-NEHR should also not be accessed for other non-patient care purposes such as research, audits, and teaching/education.</p>
+NEHR should not be accessed for other non-patient care purposes such as research, audits, and teaching/education.
+In general, healthcare providers should refer to their own medical records or obtain the required information from patients directly for non-patient care purposes.</p>
+<p></p>